nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

   </div>
 </div>

 The main issue we focused on was that the screen felt cognitively overwhelming—users didn’t know where to look first.
 We approached the day by asking: **What is the ideal order in which users should consume the information on this page**?
 We considered what the submitter needs to see every time versus only occasionally, and used those insights to prioritise elements of the design and guide the user through the page.

 Given that users have different workflows, the design also needed to allow for some flexibility.
 A recurring theme in user research was the desire to see "everything all on one page"—to view all information in context—so our challenge was to deliver that while keeping it digestible and easy to navigate.

 #### Order of consumption:
 1. **Orientation** - supply enough information so the user immediately knows they are viewing the correct claim.
 2. **What do I need to do right now** - inform the user with what is most relevant based on the claim status and its current progress.
-3. **Claim details** or **Claim history** - show both next as it's flexible on what the user might want to do at this point, see the current claim or view its history
+3. **Claim details** or **Claim history** - show both next as it's flexible on what the user might want to do at this point, see the current claim or view its history.
-4. **What happens next** - inform the user of what happens once completed any outstanding actions
+4. **What happens next** - inform the user of what happens once completed any outstanding actions.

-### Re-organised Content and Visual Hierarchy
+### Re-organised content and visual hierarchy

 >**We believe that** prioritising content based on the user's journey and intent
 >**Will be a useful feature for** organisation / submitters
->**As it will** reduce the cognitive overload while still allowing them to complete their task.
+>**As it will** reduce the cognitive overload while still allowing them to complete their task

 ![A 40 claim sent back for editing](40-sent-back-for-edit.png "A 40 claim sent back for editing in the new layout")